$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Introduction

-While density-based methods sum the estimated pixel density values for counting \cite{hu2020count, sindagi2017generating, sindagi2017cnn, sindagi2019ha}, localization-based methods count proposals with confidence scores higher than a threshold \cite{song2021rethinking}.
+While density-based methods sum the estimated pixel density values for counting \cite{hu2020count}, localization-based methods count proposals with confidence scores higher than a threshold \cite{song2021rethinking}.
 As a result, density-based methods are more susceptible to introducing background noise into the final count compared to localization-based methods \cite{wan2019adaptive}.
-Furthermore, density estimation methods are affected by variations in crowd density distributions, that arise due to different congestion levels of the crowd \cite{bai2020adaptive}.
+Furthermore, density estimation methods are affected by variations in crowd density distributions that arise due to different congestion levels of the crowd \cite{bai2020adaptive}.
 This could result in a loss of accuracy in the density estimation.
 In contrast, recent localization-based methods with point queries do not have the issue of background noise accumulation \cite{liang2022end}, like in density-based methods \cite{shu2022crowd}, as there is no interference between neighboring point proposals.
-However, localization-based methods require crowd-density heuristics for proposal setting \cite{song2021rethinking}, which is not required by density-based methods.
-Thus, if the premise of point supervision is translated into density-based methods, it is possible to circumvent the requirement for crowd-density heuristics as well as the flaws of conventional density-based methods, and a narrow-density kernel can be used to achieve this.
-However, Xu et al. \cite{xu2022autoscale} demonstrated that using a narrow kernel is ineffective with density regression methods.
+However, localization-based methods require crowd density heuristics for proposal setting \cite{song2021rethinking}, which is not required by density-based methods.
+Thus, if the premise of point supervision is translated into density-based methods, it is possible to circumvent the requirement for crowd density heuristics, and the flaws of conventional density-based methods, and a narrow density kernel can be used to achieve this.
+However, Xu et al. \cite{xu2022autoscale} demonstrated that using a narrow kernel with density regression methods is ineffective.